metacryst/hangman/README.md

  ### for the future:

- - use dictionary api to check if a player-entered word is real
+ - unfortunately, entering a single letter is currently a loophole in multiplayer. merriam-webster treats individual letters like words in their API, so that would have to be circumvented somehow.

- - draw the man being hung
+ - draw the man being hung, of course!